Gastric Sleeve (Sleeve Gastrectomy)

-Because obese people have much larger stomach’s than people who are normal weight, they need to eat more to feel full.
-The Sleeve is a procedure where a section of the stomach pouch is removed reducing the size of the stomach and therefore giving the sensation of feeling comfortably full after eating a smaller amount of food, and also making you feel fuller for longer.
+Gastric sleeve (Laparascopic) or Sleeve Gastrectomy is recognised as the gold standard of weight loss surgery.
+This is a procedure where a section of the stomach pouch is removed, significantly reducing the size of the stomach and therefore giving the sensation of feeling comfortably full after eating a smaller amount of food, and also making you feel fuller for longer.
 The procedure generally results in no pain or discomfort whatsoever.
-Research shows that the Sleeve consistently achieves greater weight loss than the gastric band.

 Who is this procedure suited to?

-* Typical weight loss is around 60-80% of excess weight within two years.
+- Typical weight loss of around 60-80% of excess weight within two years.
 On average about 10-20% greater weight loss than the band.

-* People may return to more fibrous solid foods over time such as steak, sausages and bread, which is not always possible with the band.
+- People may return to more fibrous solid foods over time such as steak, sausages and bread, which is not always possible with the gastric band.

-* The sleeve does not cause any changes to food absorption.
+- The gastric sleeve does not cause any changes to food absorption.

-* A possible complication associated with this procedure is when leaking occurs from the suture line where the section of the stomach is removed.
-This generally requires surgery to repair the leak and monitoring in hospital.
-New technology has addressed this problem reducing the risk of this complication to below 1%.
+- A possible complication associated with this procedure is when leaking occurs from the suture line where the section of the stomach is removed.
+This generally requires further surgery to repair the leak and monitoring in hospital.
+New technology and technique has addressed this problem, reducing the risk of this complication to .28%.